Hilary0405/holbertonschool-shell/permissions/README.md

 ### `9-John_Doe`
 Write a script that sets the mode of the file hello to this: -rwxr-x-wx using command chmod 753

+### '10-Look in the mirror
+This sets the mode of the file hello the same as olleh's mode.

 ## Requirements